awsdocs/amazon-eventbridge-user-guide/doc_source/eb-use-identity-based.md

 }
 ```

-## Customer\-managed policy examples<a name="eb-customer-managed-policies"></a>

-The following examples show user policies that grant permissions for EventBridge actions\.
-These policies work when you use the EventBridge API, AWS SDKs, or the AWS CLI\.

-**Note**
-All examples use the US West \(Oregon\) Region \(us\-west\-2\) and contain fictitious account IDs that you need to replace to use these policies\.

-You can use the following sample IAM policies listed to limit the EventBridge access for your IAM users and roles\.

-### Example 1: Access to Amazon EC2 targets<a name="eb-example-policy-builtin-target"></a>

 The following policy allows built\-in targets in EventBridge to perform Amazon EC2 actions on your behalf\.
 You need to use the AWS Management Console to create rules with built\-in targets\.

 ```